Yingying-Z10/Model-Proposal-for-Tumor-triggered-Angiogenesis/Model_Proposal.md

 ### 6) Parameter Sweep

-_What parameters are you most interested in sweeping through?
-What value ranges do you expect to look at for your analysis?_
-_I'm interested in sweeping through the types of the inhibitors and the concentrations of the inhibitors._
+_I'm interested in changing the types of the inhibitor (type 1 VS type 2) to see how their effects on tumor growth differ.
+I'm also interested in changing the number of the inhibitors introduced to the system.
+I would like to test a range from 100 to 10000 number of inhibitors to see what is the minimum concentration required to suppress tumor growth.
+Besides, I would like to change the binding coefficient of the inhibitors, testing a range from 0.4 to 1, to see how it is related to the effects of the inhibitors.